slaptat/GroupScripts/README.md

-# Notes on group project: HIVENightmare and PrintNIghtMare
+# Notes on NOCorp's project: HIVENightmare and PrintNIghtMare.

 + [ ] A script to Detect if the HiveNightmare problem exists